boozallen/ads-final/README.md

 The prototype was developed over multiple sprints.

-Sprint 0 - Setting up our development environment, including a continuous delivery infrastructure, and going through ideation/human centered design techniques to understand the value we could create and ultimately decide what to build.
+Sprint 0 - Setting up our development environment, a continuous delivery infrastructure, and going through ideation/human centered design techniques to understand the value we could create and ultimately build.

-We delivered 6 releases over a period of 6 days (1 release per day).
-Release 2 was also the MVP release (Minimal Viable Product).
-The Product Owner attended all release planning sessions and provided feedback on the creation and prioritization of the user stories for the release.
+We delivered 6 releases over a period of 6 days, with Release 2 the MVP.
+The Product Owner attended all release planning sessions and provided feedback on the creation and prioritization of the user stories.

 Sprint Planning was done at the beginning of each sprint with a prototype demonstration and retrospective at the end of each sprint.
 The Product Owner attended all of these and provided input into the prioritization of user stories for the sprint.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Architecture-Diagrams.md

 **(h)**

 Our front-end application was implemented with the Foundation framework to provide a completely responsive experience across all types of display sizes.
-Our team conducted testing on multiple platforms (i.e. desktop, tablet, phone) and we conducted usability tests to observe users on these platforms.
-Our front-end development team used the Google chrome mobile display test tool to rapidly emulate the experience of different platforms throughout the development process.
+We conducted testing on multiple platforms (i.e. desktop, tablet, phone) and conducted usability tests to observe users on these platforms.
+We used the Google chrome mobile display test tool to emulate the experience of different platforms.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Architecture-Diagrams.md

 **(i)**

-Our solution is comprised of more than five modern, open-source technologies.
-Our selection of technologies was driven by several factors including the language, frameworks, the libraries most appropriate to solve the problem, the ability for the technology to conform to modern development best practices, and tools that best support the full end-to-end life cycle of development for maximum quality.
-Technologies selected include:
+Our selection of technologies (more than 5 modern, open-source technologies)  was driven by the language, frameworks, the libraries most appropriate to solve the problem, the ability for the technology to conform to modern development best practices, and tools that best support the full end-to-end life cycle of development.
+It included:

 - Front-End: Foundation, Angular.JS, Node.js, Karma, JS Hint, HighCharts
 - Backend: Ruby, Rails, RSpec, Rubocop, Brakeman